blynkkk/blynkkk.github.io/new/en/event_notification_period.md

 ### Events: Notification Period

-Notification period defines time limit for the notification within the same event.
+Notification Period defines how often notifications are sent for this particular even.

-For example, 1 minute period means you can't get more than 1 notification within 1 minute, even if hardware or API sends more events.
-When 1 minute since the last notification is expired you'll get new notification.
+For example, a 1 minute period means end-users won't get more than one notification per 1 minute, even if hardware or API sends more.
+After 1 minute since the last posted notification expires, new notifications will get in.

+Notification Period is sent per event.
+If you have two events with different notification periods set up, they will be processed independently and end-users will get both notifications with different periods.